 Like the two-year colleges, no certain classes or minimum grades are required.
-Due to space limitations, most community colleges must limit enrollment.
+Due to space limitations, some community college programs may limit enrollment.
 As a result, first come, first served usually applies.
 Similarly, the student who seems best prepared to handle the course work will be selected for community college admission.
-If we assume the students with the best skills will get the best paying jobs, then preparation is important.
+If we assume the students with the best skills will get the best paying jobs, then preparation is important as well as working to develop the skills needed to succeed in their college program of study.
 Preparing for community college education involves taking appropriate classes while enrolled in high school.